 During the final year of study, emphasis is placed on the differential diagnosis and management of complex problems seen in the acutely ill patient population.
 Courses also include content on pharmacology, health promotion, acute and chronic disease management, and the role of the nurse practitioner.
 Clinical placement sites expose the student to a variety of acute care settings and patient populations.
 Clinical conferences focus on the diagnosis and management of complex acute care problems.

-Year One Required Clinical Courses: 554a, 610a, 612b, 810c.
+Required Clinical Courses: 554a, 610a, 612b, 810c†.

 Required Seminars: 607b, 609a, 611a.
 Required Research Courses: 525a/b, 529a.
-Electives.

-Year Two Required Clinical Course: 802a/b.
-Required Seminars: 571a, 717a, 717b, 807a, 813a, 817b, 819b.
-Required Research Course: 721a/b.
-Electives.
-Scholarly Inquiry Praxis.
+Required Clinical Course: 802a/b.

+Required Seminars: 571a, 717a, 717b, 807a, 817b, 819b.